INSIDER TODAY: What happens if we reopen too early? Let’s look at 1918.

 Hope, like toilet paper, is in short supply these days.
 So it’s not surprising that we cling to any seeming bit of good news.
 But there’s a cost to misplaced hope, and we’re seeing it with the deflated enthusiasm for the drug hydroxychloroquine.

 Remember hydroxychloroquine?
-Just two weeks ago, President Trump and a choir of others were touting it as a “gamechanger” for COVID-19, pointing to claims by a French doctor – let’s be blunt, an eccentric, Trumpish French doctor– that he had cured 100% of his Covid patients with it.
+Just two weeks ago, President Donald Trump and a choir of others were touting it as a “game changer” for COVID-19, pointing to claims by a French doctor – let’s be blunt, an eccentric, Trumpish French doctor – that he had cured 100% of his COVID patients with it.

 Fox News went gaga over this apparent wonder drug.
 So did Dr. Oz.
-Doctors began prescribing it.
+And doctors began prescribing it.
 The FDA gave emergency approval to use it on American COVID-19 patients.
 And tests of it alone, and in conjunction with the antibiotic azithromycin, were started.

 Alas, so far, no good news.